Ray LaMontagne

 Raymond Charles Jack LaMontagne (/ˌlɑːmɒnˈteɪn/; born June 18, 1973) is an American singer-songwriter and musician.
-LaMontagne has released nine studio albums: Trouble, Till the Sun Turns Black, Gossip in the Grain, God Willin' & the Creek Don't Rise, Supernova, Ouroboros, Part of the Light, Monovision, and Long Way Home.
+His most recent album Long Way Home was released in 2024.
 He was born in New Hampshire and was inspired to create music after hearing an album by Stephen Stills.
 Critics have compared LaMontagne's music to that of Otis Redding, Ryan Adams, Beck, Pink Floyd, The Band, Van Morrison, Nick Drake and Tim Buckley.

 Early life, family and education

 LaMontagne was born in Nashua, New Hampshire, in 1973, one of six children raised by his single mother.
 In his early teens he lived in Morgan, Utah, and was more interested in drawing images of Dungeons & Dragons than in his school work.

 After graduating from high school, LaMontagne moved to Lewiston, Maine, and worked at a shoe factory.
 LaMontagne also spent a significant amount of time in Wilton, Maine.
 Other sources state that by his teen years he was living in Maine, spending time in Turner and Buckfield.